 1. Productivity Improvements

 In many cases, business objectives fail not because of external forces but from internal organizational failures.
-According to CMI research, poor management is the single most significant cause of low productivity in the UK, which an 18% was the output per hour gap between the UK and the rest of the G7 advanced economies in 2014.
+According to CMI research, poor management is the single most significant cause of low productivity in the UK, an 18% output per hour gap between the UK and the rest of the G7 advanced economies in 2014.
 As a result, strong management is at the heart of the most successful businesses and communities.
 Soft skills training for managers can help solve the most severe challenges to a team’s productivity, such as team member conflicts, underutilization, communication issues, etc.

 2. A Better Workplace Culture